Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/utils.rst.txt

 Utility Classes
 ===============

-As a professional practice of software engineering, we tends to extract all utility classes which are not inheriting from the Unity :any:`MonoBehaviour` and contain functionalities that could be repeatly used in separate files.
-Then the scripts handling gameply implementations could just import and use these files like external packages.
+As a professional practice of software engineering, we tend to extract all utility classes which are not inheriting from the Unity :any:`MonoBehaviour` and contain functionalities that could be repeatedly used in separate files.
+Then the scripts handling gameplay implementations could just import and use these files like external packages.
 In this game, apart from the :file:`CustomTimer` class, we have another two utility classes serving these purposes in a similar pattern.
-Since these are just utility classes with static methods that we can directly utilise, I won't go into details how these functionalities have been implementated.
+Since these are just utility classes with static methods that we can directly utilise, I won't go into details how these functionalities have been implemented.

 The first one is the :file:`ScreenUtils` class which contains static properties of the coordinates of the 4 edges of the screen: